core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 This results in privacy benefits, as it helps mitigate the ability of an adversary to correlate the two peers' communication between two points in time or between paths.
 For instance, two peers may want to use this procedure before switching to a different network for their communication, in order to make it more difficult to understand that the continued communication over the new network is taking place between the same two peers.

+When performing an update of OSCORE Sender/Recipient IDs, a peer provides its new intended OSCORE Recipient ID to the other peer, by means of the Recipient-ID Option defined in {{sec-recipient-id-option}}.

+Hereafter, this document refers to a message including the Recipient-ID Option as an "OSCORE IDs (request/response) update message", and to a message not including the Recipient-ID Option as a "non OSCORE IDs (request/response) update message".

 This procedure can be initiated by either peer, i.e., the CoAP client or the CoAP server may start it by sending the first OSCORE IDs update message.
 Like in KUDOS, the former case is denoted as the "forward message flow" and the latter as the "reverse message flow".

-When sending an OSCORE IDs update message, a peer provides its new intended OSCORE Recipient ID to the other peer.

 Furthermore, this procedure can be executed stand-alone, or instead seamlessly integrated in an execution of KUDOS (see {{sec-rekeying-method}}) using its FS mode or no-FS mode (see {{no-fs-mode}}).

 * In the former stand-alone case, updating the OSCORE Sender/Recipient IDs effectively results in updating part of the current OSCORE Security Context.

-   That is, both peers derive a new Sender Key, Recipient Key and Common IV, as defined in {{Section 3.2 of RFC8613}}.
+   That is, both peers derive a new Sender Key, Recipient Key, and Common IV, as defined in {{Section 3.2 of RFC8613}}.
 Also, both peer re-initialize the Sender Sequence Number and the replay window accordingly, as defined in {{Section 3.2.2 of RFC8613}}.
 Since the same Master Secret is preserved, forward secrecy is not achieved.

    As defined in {{id-update-additional-actions}}, the two peers must take additional actions to ensure a safe execution of the OSCORE IDs update procedure.